Knowtie/UnityUtilities/GameDataIO/readme.md

 If you need to replace a converter, such as the one for DateTime or bool values, you can say:

     var CONVERTERS = GameDataIO.GetDefaultConverters();

     CONVERTERS[typeof(bool)] = ( STRING => STRING.ToUpper() == "ON" );

 # GameDataIO is not a database

-**Important Note** While you could use this system as a basic database, it doesn't have a mechanism for reading/writing individual data rows, so saving means writing out the entire table each time.
-It's really designed for generally static data that needs to be loaded by your game/app.
+**Important Note** While you could use this system as a basic database, it doesn't have a mechanism for reading/writing individual data rows, so loading means reading the entire file and saving means writing out the entire list each time.
+It's really designed for generally static data that is represented by lists and needs to be loaded entirely by your game/application.